 I don’t sleep much during the week, usually getting by on around six hours of sleep.
-I’m an early riser so I like to get a lot of stuff out of the way before the family is up, allowing me to spend some quality time with them in the mornings before the work day starts.
-In pre-covid times, I would do the school drop off and reach work by 7.45am - school starts early and the commute is short!
+I’m an early riser so I like to get a lot of stuff out of the way before the family is up, allowing me to spend some quality time with them in the mornings before the workday starts.
+In pre-covid times, I would do the school drop off and reach work by 7.45 am – school starts early and the commute is short!

-No work day is the same - sometimes you have to go with the flow, so I’m always ready for this.
-A typical day includes client meetings, reviewing deliverables, catching up with the team to find out what’s going on, admin/practice management, business development, lots of calls and emails.
-I read all my emails and like to get my inbox down to around 15 to 20 emails by the next morning, so being an early riser really helps.
+No working day is the same – sometimes you have to go with the flow, so I’m always ready for this.
+A typical day includes client meetings, reviewing deliverables, catching up with the team to find out what’s going on, admin/practice management, business development, and lots of calls and emails.
+I read all my emails and like to get my inbox down to around 15 to 20 emails by the next morning, so being an early riser helps.

-Each day at work is different - I may have a day with one client meeting, five client meetings or none.
-I like to really keep on top of practice management so WIP, receivables, risk management don’t get overlooked.
+Each day at work is different – I may have a day with one client meeting, five client meetings or none.
+I like to keep on top of practice management so WIP, receivables, and risk management don’t get overlooked.
 There are certain days in the month when there is a lot of focus on this with the engagement managers.

-In pre-covid times stopping off at the gym on the way home two or three nights a week was part of my routine but on the other nights I try to get home in time so I can have dinner with the family.
+In pre-covid times stopping off at the gym on the way home two or three nights a week is part of my routine but on the other nights I try to get home in time so I can have dinner with the family.

 A busy routine indeed, once again highlighting the commitment it takes to acquire a partnership role.
 Who has played a role in helping you progress to where you are now?

 My wife and my family.
 I couldn’t have achieved what I have without their unwavering support.
 I have had ups and downs and my wife of 18 years has always kept me sane!